 FS 505 Child and Family Development.
 This course offers an overview of human development in the context of the family and culture and explores how human development and family systems might impact various forms of ministry, missions and therapy.
 Major developmental theorists are briefly covered in the context of how personality development is understood within a familial context.
+Open to all students.

 FS 510 Human Development in Context.
 This course provides an integrated overview of the process of human development and social systems.
 The course addresses psychological, cultural, and theological perspectives on the nature of personal and social development.
 Development will be explored from the poles of flourishing and languishing as informed by humankind¿s origin in God.
 A lifespan approach will explore core areas of identity development, including: moral/faith, gender and sexuality, family, and cultural/ethnicity.
 Similarly, the course will address developmental challenges, including: abuse, addiction, disability, family dysfunction, poverty, and political oppression.
 Students will also reflect on their own life experiences in the light of the course content.
+Nor School of Theology and School of Intercultural Studies students only.
 SCR